fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 Unlike the frontend's unit tests, Cypress tests can be in the frontend or the backend repository, or even in their separate repository.

-The tests require the tested system to be running.
+The tests require that the system being tested is running.
 Unlike our backend integration tests, Cypress tests <i>do not start</i> the system when they are run.

 Let's add an npm script to <i>the backend</i> which starts it in test mode, or so that <i>NODE\_ENV</i> is <i>test</i>.